masterminds-kenya/social_network/checklist.md

   - [x] Create Brand
   - [x] Create Campaign
   - [x] Assign Users to Campaign
-- [ ] User detail view reports current number of posts we have stored
+- [s] User detail view reports current number of posts we have stored
-- [ ] For User Model: add followers_count, follows_count, media_count
+- [x] For User, the InstaGram followers_count, media_count are stored as an Audience record.
 - [x] Post Detail view
   - [x] Only show the appropriate fields the media_type
     - [x] Before rendering template, limit object to only have appropriate fields.